 “..consumers have complained about pushy door-to-door sales from utility marketers, leading some to enter into contracts that have raised their bills by hundreds or even thousands of dollars.”
 Source: www.cbc.ca

 What you need to know about door-to-door energy sales

-From time to time, there will be someone from your local gas and electricity provider checking your meter but they will let you know ahead of time before they visit your home and they will never ask for your gas and electricity account number or your energy bills.
+From time to time, there will be someone from your local gas and electricity provider checking your meter, however, they will let you know ahead of time before visiting your home and they will never ask for your gas and electricity account number or your energy bills.
 They will NOT ask you to sign anything.

-If someone comes to your door indicating they are there to provide gas and electricity services on behalf your local gas & electricity providers, ask to see ID.
+If someone comes to your door indicating they are there to provide gas and electricity services on behalf of your local gas and electricity providers, ask to see ID.

-If a person claims to be an representative from your local gas & electricity provider but cannot produce valid ID:
+If a person claims to be a representative from your local gas & electricity provider but cannot produce a valid ID:

 - Do not allow them into your home.

 - Do not provide any natural gas and electricity billing information.

 - Do not sign any document presented to you.